What is the role of Java Full Stack Developer?

 6. What is the difference between a front-end and back-end developer?

-A front-end developer focuses on the user interface and user experience of a website, using technologies like HTML, CSS, and JavaScript.
-A back-end developer works on the server-side, databases, and application logic.
+A front-end developer builds and works on the website interface and user experience of a site/application using languages like HTML, CSS and JavaScript.
+The back-end developer interacts with the server-side, the databases and in general, works on the application logic.

 7. Do full-stack Java developers need to know cloud technologies?